puneetkathar1/serverless/docs/providers/aws/guide/serverless.yml.md

   apiName: custom-api-name
   # Endpoint type for API Gateway REST API: edge or regional (default: edge)
   endpointType: REGIONAL
+  websocket:
     # Use a custom name for the websockets API
     websocketsApiName: custom-websockets-api-name
     # custom route selection expression
     websocketsApiRouteSelectionExpression: $request.body.route
     # Use a custom description for the websockets API
     websocketsDescription: Custom Serverless Websockets
   # Optional API Gateway REST API global config
   apiGateway:
     # Attach to an externally created REST API via its ID: